 To establish a connection between

-the machines, the friendly, human-readable names must be turned into IP numbers for use by the computer.
+the machines, the friendly, human-readable names must be turned into IP numbers.

 Tables of these name-to-number maps typically reside on computers that serve as